angr/angr-doc/simuvex.md

 assert sirsb.addr == p.addr
 ```

-Now that we have the SimIRSB, we can retrieve two main piece of semantic information: what the block did, and where execution will go next.
+Now that we have the SimIRSB, we can retrieve two main pieces of semantic information: what the block did, and where execution will go next.

 ## SimProcedures